jhuapl-boss/boss-tools/README.md

 ### Running Tests

+If these directions end up out of date, the CircleCI configuration can be inspected for additional guidance: `.circleci/config.yml`

 #### Required Symlink
 The lambda functions require Python files contained in `boss-manage.git/lib`.
 Make these available by creating a symlink to that folder on your machine and